xraypy/xraylarch/doc/xafs/index.rst

 which can be easily accessed, as this is in the default search path.
 Note that many of the XAFS functions take a **group** argument, which is a group into which resulting data are written.
 That is, many of the functions have several output arrays and groups.
-Many of of the functions will return the most fundamental result, but this will be a minimal subset of the possible outputs that would go into the supplied **group**.
+Many of the functions will return the most fundamental result, but this will be a minimal subset of the possible outputs that would go into the supplied **group**.